Diagnosis & Treatment Options

 Fuchs’ corneal dystrophy is diagnosed with the slit lamp microscope.
 Also, a specular microscope can visualize and count the endothelial cells.
 This helps in making the diagnosis.
 Our doctors at Denver Eye Surgeons have all the advanced diagnostic equipment that is necessary to make the diagnosis.

 Treatment for Fuchs’ corneal dystrophy involves trying to reduce the amount of corneal swelling from diseased endothelial cells.
 Hypertonic saline salt solutions help take some of the swelling out of the cornea temporarily.
 Sometimes when the pain from the swelling is significant, a bandage contact lens can be used to stabilize the surface.

-When these measures are not sufficient to reduce visual blurriness and pain, surgical options of corneal transplantation, also known as penetrating keratoplasty, or DSEK endothelial transplantation becomes necessary to restore good visual and reduce pain.
+When these measures are not sufficient to reduce visual blurriness and pain, surgical options of corneal transplantation, including DSEK (Descemet’s Stripping Endothelial Keratoplasty) or PKP (Penetrating Keratoplasty), becomes necessary to restore good visual and reduce pain.